wsn-newsletter Subscribe to WSN.

 The basic idea behind betting on NBA basketball is placing a real-money wager on an outcome with specific odds and payout determined by the house.
 Should the wager prove successful, the bettor is paid their winnings (initial bet amount + profit) from the house at the predetermined payout agreed to at the time of the wager.

-For people living in States where online gambling is legal, the process of creating an account at an online sportsbook is really simple.
-The first step is selecting the site that best suits your needs.
-We’ve got you covered there.
-Check out our comprehensive list of the best online sportsbooks available in your region to see the best options.
+For people living in States where online gambling is legal, the process of creating an account at a sportsbook is really simple.
+The first step is selecting the sports betting site that best suits your needs.

 Take your time, it’s an important decision.
 There are many aspects to consider.
-We definitely recommend looking at the bonus offers as well as the software, the user-interface, and the types of sports and bets offered.
+We definitely recommend looking at the sign-up bonuses as well as the software, the user interface, and the types of sports and bets offered.

-For example, if Live Betting really appeals to you, there are some sites that specialize in that and offer a lot more betting options and lines compared to others.
+For example, if live betting really appeals to you, there are some sites that specialise in that and offer a lot more betting options and lines compared to others.
+Find them all in our list of the best live betting sites.

 After that, you’ll need to follow a straightforward registration process, provide some basic personal information and then make your first deposit.
-Nowadays most sites accept all the common payment processor options including credit cards and e-wallets.
+Most sites accept all the common payment method options, including credit cards and e-wallets.

 How Do NBA Betting Odds Work?